Skip to content

 Step 2: Complete the audit details

-Start by choosing the audit type.
+Then choose the audit type.

 Note: If the Instruction type feature is enabled on your platform, select an audit from the list to populate pre-programmed instructions.